 Every year at about this time, my kids and I begin brainstorming Funny Kids Valentines ideas.
 Some years we’ve hit the jackpot (see the original Whoopee Cushion Valentines), and then other years, I think I’m being incredibly funny, but the kids don’t seem to get it (see these Puzzle Cube Valentines).
 Well I’ve had all things circus and carnival on the brain ever since seeing The Greatest Showman (such a great show, you NEED to see it!), and I figured big, red clown noses are the perfect thing to give for Valentine’s Day!

 So this year’s Funny Kids Valentines are these red clown noses!
 I just ordered a bunch of clown noses from Amazon, and attached them to this cute, circus-inspired card.
 I left a space for the kids to sign their names on each Valentine.
-Just fill out the form below, and I will email you my template.
+Just fill out the form at the end of this post to download my free template.

 The kids are sure to have so much fun wearing the clown noses on Valentines Day, as you can tell by all these pics of my kiddos trying them out.
 I am always happy to have a candy-free valentine idea that will still get the kids excited, and I think these are just the ticket!
 Keep scrolling for step-by-step instructions for assembling these funny kids valentines.

 I think the se coordinate so well with my mini LOVE banner that has a fun circus-inspired font.